Does It Matter How the Preacher Dresses?

 As I write, the television set in this motel room is running the results of last night’s Iowa caucuses.
 At some point I noticed something about the [male] candidates for nomination for president.

 All were wearing suits and white shirts and ties.
 Why?
 Watch any newscast.
-The anchormen are wearing suits and ties.
+The anchormen are wearing custom uniforms.
 How come?
 This cannot be accidental.
 It cannot be because they are stuck in a rut.
 Nor can it be because they are trying to flaunt their wealth or impress the world.
 These people never do anything—repeat, never do anything!—without good cause.
 So, why do the candidates and the anchor people dress up when they go to work?
 We will pause here while you consider your answer.

 At the same time, drop in on the typical church and you may be stunned to see that the fellow who looks like a hitchhiker just in from a day on the highway turns out to be the preacher.
 His jeans need pressing and the t-shirt he’s wearing looks like he has worn it all day.
 His shoes?
 Sneakers with lots of miles on them.